 Parenting with ABA Therapy

-Applied Behavior Analysis (ABA) therapy in any format could improve your child’s ability to cope with autism spectrum disorders.
+ABA therapy in any format could improve your child’s ability to cope with autism spectrum disorders.
 However, you might have the opportunity to get more directly involved.
 Whether you would benefit from taking a central role in your child’s behavioral therapy depends on several factors, such as your family’s goals and your child’s learning requirements.

 You Have Support